English Language & Literature A Level

 Lessons will be an engaging mix of discussion, debates, pair, independent and group work.
 You'll develop the skills to write in a variety of styles and genres, and you'll create a portfolio of your own fiction and non-fiction writing.

-Throughout your studies, there will be opportunities to attend a range of activities to support your learning, including trips to see plays in performance.
-In recent years, our students have visited Shakespeare's Glove in London, the Cambridge Arts Theatre and the ADC Theatre, Cambridge.
+Throughout your studies, there will be opportunities to attend a range of activities to support your learning, including trips to see plays in performance, where possible.
+In recent years, our students have visited Shakespeare’s Globe in London, the Cambridge Arts Theatre and the ADC Theatre, Cambridge.

 Year 1 Modules

 - Non-literary texts – In Cold Blood by Truman Capote

 - Prose – The Color Purple by Alice Walker

 Year 2 Modules